A Maze of Time

 “No.”

-“Soon, an energy master will discover a cube that teaches mind warfare, and that knowledge wills spread.”
+“An energy master will find a cube that teaches mind warfare, and the knowledge will spread.”

 “There are few energy masters in Tshuan,” says Bintar.